 2. Chinatown Complex Food Centre

 A lack of food choices will never be an issue when you visit the Chinatown Complex Food Centre.
-With over 260 food stalls in just one building, it is known as the largest hawker centre in Singapore, and it offers patrons all sorts of mouth-watering dishes.
+With over 260 food stalls in just one building, it is known as the largest hawker centre in Singapore, so expect all sorts of mouth-watering dishes.
 You can get just about anything that you crave at a reasonable price, from local favorites to international treats.

 The most popular food stall in the Chinatown Complex Food Centre might just be the Michelin-starred Liao Fan Hong Kong Soya Sauce Chicken Rice and Noodle.
 It is where you can go to try one of the cheapest Michelin meals in the world, with the price for one dish being less than S$3 (around $2 USD).